eli-pavlov/vagrant-kubernetes-EZ/README.md

 ```bash
 https://www.virtualbox.org/wiki/Downloads
 ```
-We need to define 2 network adapters, "Host-Only" for internal communication</br>
+Verify there are 2 network adapters, "Host-Only" for internal communication,</br>
-between the host machine and the cluster, and within the cluster.</br>
+between the host machine and the cluster, and inter-cluster comms .</br>
-and one for access to the internet (NAT).
+And one for access to the internet - "NAT" adapter.</br>

+"Host-Only" adapter's IP address should match the addresses defined in config.yaml file.</br>

 Create "Host Only" Network adapter with ip adress of 192.168.10.1,</br>
 DHCP server address 192.168.10.2 and address bound from 192.168.10.3</br>
 to 192.168.10.254 The adapter with the cluster IP address should be at the top</br>
+in the list because the top adapter is selected as main communications adapter for</br>
-in the list.
+the cluster.

 File -> Tools -> Network Manager -> Create